wp-plugins/knews/readme.txt

 10. The Officina Template.

 == Changelog ==

+= 1.6.5 =
+* 591 domain blacklist added (keep mailing lists clean)
+* Clean scanning blacklist tool added for current subscribers
+* Automated newsletter creation timeout error proof
+* Open newsletter detection for users without tracking pixel configured
+* Reliable email submit script (it will restart at the same point if some error like PHP timeout break the script)
+* Spaces in emails bug solved (on import, subscription and manual creation and edition)
+* Solved newsletter display over home page in some WP installations

 = 1.6.4 =
 * Added a quick status check pane on submit newsletter screen